 The preliminary plan, a summary of recommendations, and options to provide feedback are below.
 You can view the progress of other items in this resolution on the City's Black Lives Matter webpage.

-Watch City Manager Geoff Fruin outline the Preliminary Plan to Restructure the Police during the City Council Work Session on Dec.
-15, 2020.
+- City Manager Geoff Fruin outlines the Preliminary Plan to Restructure the Police during the City Council Work Session on Dec.
+15, 2020

 Extensive public input was collected prior to the development of this preliminary plan, including six City Council listening posts on community policing held throughout the City, an online public feedback form, public comment opportunities at Council meetings, and individual comments provided directly to staff and councilors.